julio-cfa/julio-cfa.github.io/blog/write-ups/sherlocks-unit42.md

 ### Which Cloud drive was used to distribute the malware?

 <p>Events with the ID of 22 are documented as "DNSEvent (DNS query)".
 According to Sysmon's documentation, "this event is generated when a process executes a DNS query, whether the result is successful or fails, cached or not.
 The telemetry for this event was added for Windows 8.1 so it is not available on Windows 7 and earlier".
-We can use this event to look for which sites were requested.</p>
+We can use this event to look for all the sites/domains that were requested.</p>

 ```bash
 ./evtx-dump Microsoft-Windows-Sysmon-Operational.evtx -o json | grep -v "Record 1*" | jq '.[] | select(.System.EventID == 22) | .EventData.QueryName'